govind-aadithya/govind-aadithya.github.io/_pages/publications.md

 Patent
 ====

-{% for tag in site.publications %}
+{% for tag in site.publications.tags %}
   <h2>{{ tag }}</h2>
   {% for post in tag %}
     {% include archive-single.html %}